prataprc/prataprc.github.io/_posts/2018-02-19-distributed-dag-of-events.md

   events, that are generated locally, to remaining nodes.
 * Each node will start with the same root event `R`.
 * When a node generate new event its parent is the latest event in the DAG.
-Example: R -> Ax, where Ax is event `A` generated in node `X` whose parent is root event `R`.
+Example: `R -> Ax`, where Ax is event `A` generated in node `X` whose parent is root event `R`.
+* With only one node in the network, its DAG will look like:

+      R -> Ax -> Bx -> Cx -> Dx

+  Where events A, B, C, D are generated, is the same time order, on the only node X in the network.

 * When the current DAG of events, in a given node X, have multiple leaf events, then the newly generated event will consider all leaf events at the tip of the DAG as its parents.
 In short, an event can have